October 15th, 2018 This article was written by one of the medical writers at Hair Loss In Women and has been reviewed by a medical doctor.

 Nizoral is available in a 2% as well as a 1% formula (which is available over-the-counter).
 Women generally report more benefit from the 2% formula.

 It is generally safe to use along with other hair loss remedies.

 Side Effects of Nizoral

-In higher doses, there is a danger of causing sever liver issues.
+In higher doses, there is a danger of causing severe liver issues.
 However, the small amount of ketoconazole you absorb through Nizoral shampoo is generally too low to have any effect in the rest of your body.
 However, the recommendation is to cease use of Nizoral during pregnancy.

 Occasionally users report mild skin irritations.
 It may cause irritation if it comes in contact with your eyes.
 If you have dry scalp or irritation, it might not be the ketoconazole.
 It could be a reaction to sodium lauryl sulfate.